WojciechSalapatek/Renderer3D/README.md

 # Renderer 3D
-Simple 3d engine, uses SDL 2.0 but only to create window and present final rendered bitmap.
-All manipulations are done on created class bitmap.
+Simple 3d engine, uses SDL 2.0 but only to create window and present final bitmap.
+Engine perform rasterization.
 Basic mesh operations like translation, rotation are supported.
-Engine implements basic algotithms like z-buffering, Gouraud shading, linear interpolation.
+Engine implements basic algorithms like z-buffering, Gouraud shading, linear interpolation.
 User can use keyes to manipulate camera.
 Allows loading meshes from obj file but its scale must be normalized.